arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 ### Microphone

 The onboard high-performance microphone of the Nicla Voice is the IM69D130 from Infineon® Technologies.
-The IM69D130 is specifically designed for applications that require high-quality audio recording and accurate voice detection, such as voice-controlled Internet of Things (IoT) oT devices, smart home systems, and mobile devices.
+The IM69D130 is specifically designed for applications that require high-quality audio recording and accurate voice detection, such as voice-controlled Internet of Things (IoT) devices, smart home systems, and mobile devices.

 ![Nicla Voice onboard high-performance microphone](assets/user-manual-9.png)